Trivia: The Haunted Mansion

 - The Walt Disney World and Tokyo Disneyland versions of the ride contain additional scenes not present in the Disneyland original.
 Phantom Manor at Disneyland Paris takes the loose bits of story present in the original ride many steps further to produce a full history for the house, and also for Big Thunder Mountain, meaning the signature Frontierland roller coaster gets tied to the history of another ride, getting Darker and Edgier in doing so.

 - What Could Have Been: The Haunted Mansion went through several different ideas.
-Early concepts included a hangout for horror-themed Disney villains, like the Lonesome Ghosts and the Headless Horseman, having a Raven narrate the ride, and a Hatbox Ghost which carried around a severed head as a character.
+Early concepts included a hangout for horror-themed Disney villains, like the Lonesome Ghosts and the Headless Horseman, having a Raven narrate the ride, and a Hatbox Ghost (whose head would routinely disappear from his neck and reappear in his box) as a character.

 - It was also supposed to be a walk-through Museum of the Weird.

 - The entrance to Walt Disney World's version of the attraction was originally going to be much more elaborate◊, with guests entering through the front door and using the stretching rooms as elevators (as they do in the Disneyland version).
-The reason for the change is unknown, but it's been speculated that early problems that the Disneyland elevators were facing scared Disney World's design team into quickly redoing the plans.
+Since there was more space in WDW, there was no need for elevators, since the show building could be on the same level aboveground.
+As such, in WDW, the ceilings rise instead of the floor descending.

 - Word of Dante: A lot of the so called backstory.